 Each time the heating is turned on, start at 15°C and increase the temperature by 1 to 2 degrees per day over a period of 7 days, until the required level is reached – below 24°C. It is recommended that you reduce the temperature in the same manner.

 The moisture content of the floor should remain within the acceptable range of 9–13% (see Controlling your Environment below).
 If the timber temperature is raised higher than 24% then the relative humidity on the surface of the wood will drop, drying the timber out below 9% and leading to gaps between the boards.
 Should you be considering a water controlled system, it is important that the unit is controlled by the temperature of the floor, not the temperature of the water in the system.

 Experience has shown that misuse of temperature controls will prove too much for any wooden floor and will eventually lead to floor failure.

-All natural products are affected by light, particularly strong sunlight and UV rays which will have a detrimental effect on wooden floors.
+All natural products are affected by light, particularly strong sunlight and UV rays which can have a detrimental effect on wooden floors.
 It will dry out the timber and splits may appear.
-It can also cause a distinct change in colour, especially noticeable with darker woods which can become significantly lighter.
-This can happen over a period of time, but occasionally it can happen almost immediately after the floor has been installed.
-Colour change is most obvious when rugs are placed on the floor.
+It can also cause a distinct change in colour, especially noticeable with darker woods (they can become significantly lighter).
+This generally happens over a period of time – colour change is most obvious when rugs are placed on the floor.
 It is advisable not to place rugs down initially, to enable any fading to happen evenly throughout the floor.

 The chemical reaction which causes materials to fade is accelerated by high temperatures.
 We therefore strongly suggest that you attach UV filters and/or blinds to windows, not only to protect your wood flooring but also your furniture, fabrics and carpets.
 We also recommend that the temperature of the room is considered.
 Please be aware that we cannot be held responsible for fading.